WENDY LAWRENCE, founder

 Member of SCBWI (Society of Children’s Book Writers and Illustrators)

-You can also email me: thefamilythatreadstogether (at) gmail (dot) com
+You can also email me: wendylawrencemorgan (at) gmail (dot) com

 The story behind the bio